mehulagg/gitlab/doc/topics/autodevops/customize.md

 `STAGING_ENABLED` environment variable was introduced.

-If you define `STAGING_ENABLED`, such as setting `STAGING_ENABLED` to `1` as a CI/CD variable, then GitLab automatically deploys the application to a `staging` environment, and creates a `production_manual` job for you when you're ready to manually deploy to production.
+If you define `STAGING_ENABLED`, such as setting `STAGING_ENABLED` to `1` (the actual value is irrelevant) as a CI/CD variable, then GitLab automatically deploys the application to a `staging` environment, and creates a `production_manual` job for you when you're ready to manually deploy to production.